OS4000: Filesystem

 OS4000 uses its own proprietary filesystem.
 The filesystem is extent based, and variable block size — different files can be created with different blocksizes, ranging from 256 bytes to 16,384 bytes in 256-byte multiples.

+When a file is created the initial disk allocation is specified and if required what later allocations are permitted.
+Most files are given discrete (fragmented) allocations although a file can be created with a contiguous (single and fixed size) allocation.

 The filesystem is hierarchical, with components limited to 8 characters and the "." (period) used as the component separator.
 OS4000 JCL limits characters in file path components to upper case letters and numbers only.
 Each file path starts with a context pointer which is a name which refers to a position in a filesystem, followed by zero or more catalogues (equivalent to Unix directories), and ending with a filename.
 Each disk on the system contains a separate and independent filesystem, and the volume name of a disk is the same as the name of its top level catalogue or master catalogue.
 There must be one disk mounted with a volume name of SYSTEM which contains specific files required by OS4000.
 In larger systems, there will usually be additional disks containing user files, data files, etc. although these can all coexist on the SYSTEM disk, space permitting.
-Users are each given a set of initial context pointers which each point to a catalogue on a filesystem, and users can only see the filesystem hierarchies below their initial context pointers.
+Users are each given a set of initial context pointeralloweds which each point to a catalogue on a filesystem, and users can only see the filesystem hierarchies below their initial context pointers.
 Systems are usually configured so that unprivileged users cannot see other users files or the system's files, except for the system executables held in SYS.
 By convention, an area called POOL is available for all users, and enables the transfer/sharing of files.

+The access rights for the owner of the file is different from the access rights for other users.